moinwiki/moin/docs/user/rest.rst

 ReST (ReStructured Text) Markup
 ===============================

-The report gives reST syntax documentation.
-The structure and order has been matched with the other markup rst files, namely creolewiki.rst and mediawiki.rst at http://hg.moinmo.in/moin/2.0-dev/file/42d8cde592fb/docs/user

-Features currently not working with moin's Wiki parser are marked with **RSTTODO**.
+Features currently not working with moin's ReST parser are marked with **RSTTODO**.

 Headings
 ========